vstinner/vstinner.github.io/content/daemon-threads-python-finalization-python32.rst

     real   0m0,057s

-Note: Calling explicitly ``Thread.join()`` also waits until a daemon thread completes.
+Note: The ``Thread.join()`` method can be called explicitly to wait until a daemon thread completes.

 Don't destroy the GIL at exit
 =============================

-November 2009, **Antoine Pitrou** implements a new GIL in Python 3.2: `commit 074e5ed9
+In November 2009, **Antoine Pitrou** implements a new GIL (Global Interpreter Lock) in Python 3.2: `commit 074e5ed9
 <https://github.com/python/cpython/commit/074e5ed974be65fbcfe75a4c0529dbc53f13446f>`__.

-September 2010, he finds a crash daemon threads while stressing ``test_threading``: `bpo-9901: GIL destruction can fail
+In September 2010, he finds a crash with daemon threads while stressing ``test_threading``: `bpo-9901: GIL destruction can fail
 <https://bugs.python.org/issue9901>`_. ``test_finalize_with_trace()`` fails
 with::